operator-framework/operator-sdk/website/content/en/docs/best-practices/resource-pruning.md

 ## operator-lib prune library

 A simple pruning implementation can be found in the [operator-lib prune package][operator-lib-prune].
-This package is written in golang and is meant to be used within golang based operators.
+This package is written in Go and is meant to be used within Go-based operators.
 This package was developed to include common pruning strategies as found in common operators.
 The package also allow for customization of hooks and strategies.

 ### Pruning Configuration